-Homeopathy (also spelt homoeopathy) is used as an alternative to, or as an addition to, conventional medicine.
+Homeopathy (also spelled homoeopathy) is used as an alternative to, or as an addition to, conventional medicine.
 This article briefly describes homeopathy, including the lack of current evidence for its effectiveness and safety.

 What is homeopathy?

 Homeopathy is based on the idea that if a substance causes symptoms in a healthy person, tiny doses of the substance can treat the symptoms in someone who is unwell.
 This idea does not fit with modern science.

 Homeopathic medicines are prepared by taking a substance (generally a plant, animal material or a chemical) and diluting that substance in water or alcohol repeatedly, often so that none of the original substance remains in the solution.
 These highly diluted preparations can be found in several forms, including tablets, liquids and creams.

 Is homeopathy effective?

 There is currently no evidence to support the effectiveness of homeopathy to prevent or treat any disease.

 Is homeopathy an alternative to childhood immunisation?